Getting started with tenant root keys

 Are you looking for Microsoft Purview Information Protection, formerly Microsoft Information Protection (MIP)?

-The Azure Information Protection add-in for Office is now in maintenance mode and we recommend you use labels that are built in to your Office 365 apps and services.
+The Azure Information Protection add-in is retired and replaced with labels that are built in to your Microsoft 365 apps and services.
 Learn more about the support status of other Azure Information Protection components.

 After planning, creating, and configuring your tenant key as needed, continue with the following steps: